Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 The platform-to-lobby sequence expands.
 Corridors feel longer.
 Crossing signals interrupt rhythm.
 The hotel sign appears ahead, yet still feels out of reach.

+Arrival fatigue rarely comes from distance.
 It comes from not knowing when the effort will end.

 The district that resolves these negotiations first usually feels like the easiest place to stay on the first night.